 Low-Income Housing Improvement Program: Community-based organizations can take advantage of this program that funds energy-efficiency improvements for low-income or transitional housing.
 Funded projects result in reduced energy usage, lower electric bills, and increased overall comfort and safety.
 Types of qualifying projects include weatherization, lighting, heating efficiency upgrades, and demonstration projects.
 Call our Energy Hotline for more information.

 Snohomish County Weatherization Program: This county program offers free weatherization help to those who qualify, including repairs to windows, functional checks of heating systems, sealing of larger leak areas with caulk and weather-stripping and various insulation work.
+The program usually opens around November 15 (depending on the availability of funding) and closes when funds are spent, usually around April 1.
 For more information call Snohomish County during business hours at 425-388-7205.

 Snohomish County Energy Assistance Program: Help with heating bills is available through this program, whether residents heat with electricity, natural gas, propane, oil or wood.
 Certain eligibility requirements apply.
 Grants range from $25 to $1,000.
 For more information, call Snohomish County during business hours at 425-388-3880.